 Garden City is home to Long Island’s air and space museum, the Cradle of Aviation, named in honor of the cluster of local airfields where many historic flights occurred in the 1920s.
 You can easily make this dynamic museum the centerpiece of a winter weekend excursion to Garden City, only an hour outside of New York City, which has several cultural attractions and fun diversions for the whole family.

-Kick off the weekend with some freshly made, brick-oven thin crust pizza at local favorite, Grimaldi’s Pizzeria, which received high marks (4 stars) on Yelp.
+7 pm: Kick off the weekend with some freshly made, brick-oven thin crust pizza at local favorite, Grimaldi’s Pizzeria, which receives high marks (4 stars) on Yelp.
 They don’t serve slices so be sure to come with a group—or a big appetite.
 Bonus: You probably won’t have to wait as long as you would for a table at the chain’s iconic NYC locations.

-Refuel for lunch at The Burger Spot, currently ranked as the top restaurant in Garden City on TripAdvisor.
+12 pm: Refuel for lunch at The Burger Spot, a top restaurant in Garden City on TripAdvisor.
 In addition to fresh grass-fed 100% USDA Angus beef burgers with an array of topping combinations, they also have seafood and poultry options as well as several delicious salads.

-Your next stop—Roosevelt Field—will keep the whole family happy, fed and entertained for the rest of your evening with 270 shops, from major department stores to popular national chain stores; a Dining District with fast casual eateries as well as sit-down restaurants; and an 8-screen AMC Loews Theater.
+5 pm: Your next stop—Roosevelt Field—will keep the whole family happy, fed, and entertained for the rest of your evening with 270 shops, from major department stores to popular national chain stores; a Dining District with fast-casual eateries as well as sit-down restaurants; and an 8-screen AMC Loews Theater.

-Grab a quick breakfast at the Seventh Street Gourmet Deli featuring egg sandwiches, omelettes, french toast, pancakes, and fresh brewed beverages.
+9 am: Grab a quick breakfast at the Seventh Street Gourmet Deli featuring egg sandwiches, omelettes, French toast, pancakes, and fresh-brewed beverages.

-Head over to the Hofstra University Museum, which has a permanent collection of approximately 5,000 works of art in varied media dating from the ancient to the contemporary, and includes American artists of the 18th through 21st centuries.
+12 pm: Visit the Hofstra University Museum, which has a permanent collection of approximately 5,000 works of art in varied media dating from the ancient to the contemporary, and includes American artists of the 18th through 21st centuries.
 Admission is free.
-Kids can complete an activity backpack (and take home completed art projects), use a Guide to Looking, interactive touchscreen kiosk or iPod to enhance a self-guided kid-centric tour—all for free.
+Kids can complete an activity backpack (and take home completed art projects) or use an interactive touchscreen kiosk or iPod to enhance a self-guided kid-centric tour—all for free.

 Travel to Garden City from New York City area's major airports available via taxi:

-- John F. Kennedy International Airport (JFK), Queens, NY—20 minutes to Garden City LaGuardia Airport (LGA), Queens, NY—30 minutes to Garden City
+John F. Kennedy International Airport (JFK), Queens, NY: 20 minutes